 The implications are staggering.
 Building efficiency has the potential to skyrocket, with employees interacting like never before with each other and with the building itself to improve productivity, creativity, and innovation.
 Not to mention, with workers’ lives simplified by the automated handling of basic office functions like ordering supplies and even making coffee, they can expend their energy on things more central to their jobs, like creativity and collaboration.

-The Workforce of the Future
+The Workforce and the Future of Business

 Depending on your industry, the IoT has uses once only conceived of in science fiction.
 But more and more, these networks of connected devices have the potential to revolutionize the modern office.